StanfordHCI/HPDS-legacy/README.md

 ## Acknowledgments
 [Yuuki Nishiyama](https://github.com/tetujin) for his work on the AWARE Framework iOS, and for his AWARE Framework tutorials, which were used in the development of this application.

-[jeffery\_the\_wind](https://stackoverflow.com/questions/36225543/how-to-use-orkeserializer-in-my-app) on StackOverFlow.
-His solution to serialize a ORKResult to a JSON (with ever-so-minor modifications) was used in this project.
+[jeffery\_the\_wind](https://stackoverflow.com/users/959306/jeffery-the-wind) on StackOverFlow.
+His [solution to serialize a ORKResult to a JSON](https://stackoverflow.com/questions/36225543/how-to-use-orkeserializer-in-my-app) (with ever-so-minor modifications) was used in this project.

 [Sergey Kargopolov](http://swiftdeveloperblog.com/about/) on Swift Developer Blog.
-His code to [convert JSON string to NSDictionary in Swift](http://swiftdeveloperblog.com/code-examples/convert-json-string-to-nsdictionary-in-swift/) was used in t his project.
+His code to [convert JSON string to NSDictionary in Swift](http://swiftdeveloperblog.com/code-examples/convert-json-string-to-nsdictionary-in-swift/) was used in this project.

+[Stephen Groom](https://stackoverflow.com/users/2475902/stephen-groom) on StackOverFlow.
+His [solution to send an email from an iOS app](https://stackoverflow.com/questions/25981422/how-to-open-mail-app-from-swift) was used in this project.

 ## Tutorials for Reference
 Here are a list of tutorials that were used over the course of this project.
 The hope here is that, if you are not familiar with some of the design elements of the HPDS-Data app, these resources will enable you to quickly bring yourself up to speed.